Dani Rodrigues: Final spell in England

 On 20 September 2007, Rodrigues joined Eastleigh.
 He was soon deemed surplus to requirements, after the arrival of new manager Ian Baird.

 On 2 November of the same year, Rodrigues moved to the Conference South with Dorchester Town.
 He made his debut in a match at Newport County on the following day; on 29 December, the Magpies announced the player would not remain with the team.

 Cyprus

-For the 2008–09 campaign, Rodrigues signed for Onisilos Sotira in the Cypriot Second Division.
+For the 2008–09 campaign, Rodrigues signed for Onisilos in the Cypriot Second Division.
 He would remain in the country in the following years, representing several clubs.